UNSATISFACTORY Report Card and How to Support your Child!

 Lastly!
 Our Team of Experts Is Looking Forward to Working With Your Child!

 At Kits at the Yard, we understand that an UNSATISFACTORY report card does not determine the full scoop of your child’s future.
 Therefore, we shall use our Whole Child TUTORING Approach to assist your struggling child to build rapport, boost their confidence, and master academic skills that will help them to thrive as learners.
-We shall also evaluate the child’s academic strengths, determine areas that require growth, and learn about their interests and learning abilities to guide their progress academically effectively.
+We shall also evaluate the child’s academic strengths, determine areas that require growth, and learn about their interests and learning abilities to effectively guide their academic progress.
 We will create a customized program to fit your child’s academic needs.